kaptnn/kaptnn-financial-calculator-plugin/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Add Authentication and User Management

 = 1.1.0 =
 * Add Goal Seeking Feature from Scipy
-* Remove unused file and folder

 = 1.0.2 =
 * Switched to server-side proxy for secure API communication.